cirosantilli/jekyll-cheat/index.md

 You *must* use the triple slash metadata header for markdown to be interpreted on the index file.

 The default markdown engine was Maruku, but the project was discontinued.
 Kramdown is recommended as replacement for Maruku.

+Pandoc will not be making it to GH Pages anytime soon: <https://github.com/jekyll/jekyll/issues/1973>

 #Pages